polymage-labs/mlirx/mlir/docs/HighPerfCodeGen.md

 ![]( sgemm-perf.svg)

-The performance of purely MLIR generated code is within 2% of MKL performance here!, and in fact marginally better than OpenBLAS and BLIS.
+Evaluating this, we find that the performance of purely MLIR generated code is within 2% of MKL performance here!, and in fact marginally better than OpenBLAS and BLIS.
 The outer MLIR + inner BLIS version here delivers the expected performance, nearly on par with pure MLIR here.

 ### What about the remaining 9%?